KEF Kef x Motion One Bluetooth In-Ear Headphones for $49

 - Most items receive free shipping; otherwise, shipping starts at 99 cents.

-That's the best price we could find by $54.
+Use the code "HVSALE" to get this price.
+That's an $18 drop from last September, and the best price we could find by $88.
 Buy Now at Newegg

 Assuming you use the gift card, that's the lowest price we could find by $12.
 Buy Now at Newegg